LeonardoVal/ludorum.js/docs/tutorial-game.md

 	result: {"X":-1,"O":1}
 ```

+Tictactoe is a deterministic game, i.e. the flow of the game is only determined by the player's
+actions.
+Not all games are like so.
+Some games use dice, roulettes or shuffled card decks (among
+others) that also affect the match.
+Including random variables of these sorts is explained in the
+next section.

 ## A simple stochastic turn-based game: _Pig_ ######################################################

 [Pig](http://en.wikipedia.org/wiki/Pig_%28dice_game%29) is a simple dice betting game.
 Each turn the